 - No: If you don’t live in the city, whether you choose a condo or a house is up to your personal preferences, finances and situation.

-The Bottom Line: Either Option Can Create Equity
+The Bottom Line: Both Condos And Houses Can Create Equity

 See What You Qualify For